-We were engaged to audit the consolidated financial statements of Esterad Bank B.S.C.
-(C) (the "Bank"), and its subsidiaries (together the "Group") which comprise the consolidated statement of financial position as at 31 December 2023, the consolidated statements of income, changes in owner's equity, cash flows, and changes in restricted investment accounts for the year then ended, and notes, comprising significant accounting policies and other explanatory information.
+We were engaged to audit the consolidated financial statements of Esterad Bank B.S.C. (c) (the "Bank"), and its subsidiaries (together the "Group") which comprise the consolidated statement of financial position as at 31 December 2024, the consolidated statements of income, comprehensive income, changes in owner's equity, cash flows and changes in off-balance sheet assets under management for the year then ended, and notes, comprising significant accounting policies and other explanatory information.

-We do not express an opinion on the accompanying consolidated financial statements of the Bank.
+We do not express an opinion on the accompanying consolidated financial statements of the Group.
 Because of the significance of the matters described in the Basis for Disclaimer of Opinion section of our report and their possible cumulative effect on the consolidated financial statements, we have not been able to obtain sufficient appropriate audit evidence to provide a basis for an audit opinion on these consolidated financial statements.

-Except for the non-compliance which is mentioned in the accompanying Shari'ah Supervisory Board Report related to some investments which are not aligned to Shari'ah Principles, in our opinion, the Group has complied with the Islamic Shariah Principles and Rules as determined by the Group's Shariah Supervisory Board during the year ended 31 December 2023.
+In our opinion, the Group has also complied with the Islamic Shariah Principles and Rules as determined by the Group's Shariah Supervisory Board during the year ended 31 December 2024.